abhishekthapa07/gameManagementModule/README.md

    - Database name must be provided
    - SESSION_SECRET can be of any value
 1. Run the command `npm start` in your terminal which will install all required package and do a system run
-1. Run the command `npm run dbInsert` in your terminal to insert data in your database
+1. Open another terminal and run the command `npm run dbInsert`to insert data in your database
 1. Goto browser and run http://localhost:{port}

 ### Note: